turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 knownDistances["St. Louis"]!["Phoenix"]!
 ```

-The `knownDistances` variable is a dictionary. `"St. Louis` is a key in that dictionary.
+The `knownDistances` variable is a dictionary. `St. Louis` is a key in that dictionary.
 It points to a value which is *another* dictionary.

 `"Phoenix` is a key in that second dictionary.
 It points to a value 1260, which is what we're looking for.